 - Drop your Medicare Advantage Plan and return to Original Medicare

-- Enroll into a stand-alone Medicare Part D prescription drug plan
+- Enroll in a stand-alone Medicare Part D prescription drug plan

 - Elect to change from one Medicare Advantage Plan to another